-A year of strawberries-

 harvest

-It's time to enjoy strawberry picking!
+It's the perfect time to enjoy picking strawberries!

-The carefully cultivated strawberries are waiting for you!
+Our carefully cultivated strawberries are waiting for you!

 May-June